 The financial aid process is based on the assumption that the student and often, the student's parents, are responsible for paying for college.
 To determine the family's ability to pay for college we use a formula.
 The formula uses data collected on the Free Application for Federal Student Aid (FAFSA) or the Texas Application for State Financial Aid (TASFA) regarding income, assets, household size and the number of household members attending college at least half-time during academic year.

 When you completed the FASFA or TASFA you were asked for income data from the "base year".
-For the 2013-2014 academic year, the base year is 2012.
+For the 2014-2015 academic year the base year is 2013.
 Often, the FAFSA is submitted before tax returns have been completed.
 You are able to provide estimated income information on the FAFSA.
 However, when estimated information is used, the FASFA must eventually be updated with the actual information from the tax return.
-In April, the FAFSA processor sends students a reminder to update their information.
+In April, the FAFSA processor sends students a reminder to update their FAFSA information.

 A percentage of the applications submitted are selected for the verification process.
 There is nothing specific that will automatically cause you to be selected for verification.
 Nationwide, approximately 30 percent of the applications are selected.

 The verification process requests that students and parents confirm the information that was submitted originally on the FAFSA.
 In 2014-2015 this involves having the student (and the parents) use the IRS Data Retrieval tool available on the FAFSA on the Web and providing us with a signed "Verification Worksheet".

 If, upon review of your financial aid application, we discover conflicting information we are required to resolve the conflict.
 To do this, we will contact you via UT Dallas e-mail and request additional information.